SAR Training Processor (STP) 1.1.10

 Initial release: 2006 October 30

 The Alaska Satellite Facility (ASF) has developed a SAR Training Processor (STP).
 This program is a synthetic aperture radar (SAR) processor integrated with a graphical user interface (GUI) and is built for use in the ASF SAR training courses.
 The STP assists users who are either new to SAR or who want a more in-depth knowledge of SAR processing to learn what happens when a raw SAR image is processed from Level 0 raw data to a Level 1 image via the range-Doppler technique.
 The STP has built-in hooks that allow images to be written at each processing stage, giving the user an insider's view of intermediate steps in the process.
-The GUI allows the user to choose important parameters as well as which SAR processing steps to perform in order to see the affects of each.
+The GUI allows the user to choose important parameters as well as which SAR processing steps to perform in order to see the effects of each.
 It explains each step and displays the imagery produced.
 With this capability at their fingertips, users are able to better understand the significance of each step in the range-Doppler SAR processing technique.